SajidAbdullah729/DDS-Project/README.md

 # DDS-Project
 Distributed Database System Project
-Tried to create database with the concept of NextGen Hospital Management System with Distributed database concepts.
+We try to create database with the concept of NextGen Hospital Management System with Distributed database concepts.